C191068/Ali_Khatami_EtherJs8/README.md

  So we gonna set this script to run our encrypt key one time <br>
  And they we gonna remove our private form anywhere in workspace <br>
+ So that it is no longer in plaintext anywhere <br>